Why you can trust The Zebra

 Most major insurance providers offer multiple lines of insurance — including motorcycle coverage.
 Here at The Zebra, we work with Liberty Mutual, Foremost, and Dairyland to offer you competitive quotes for a motorcycle insurance policy.
 Below are the coverage-specific options for each company.

-Liberty Mutual provides all the basic coverage options you can think of: collision, comprehensive, liability, etc. If you desire, you can add some optional coverage features Liberty Mutual offers:
+Liberty Mutual provides all the basic coverage options you can think of: collision, comprehensive, liability, etc., along with the below add-ons:

-Foremost is one of the biggest motorcycle providers in the US.
-They have a three-tiered insurance program which we have broken down below.
+Foremost is one of the biggest motorcycle providers in the U.S. The company offers a three-tier insurance program:

-Dairyland advertises low rates and offers a wide range of coverage to protect you and your bicycle.
-Below are some standard and non-standard options:
+Dairyland advertises low rates and offers a wide range of coverage options:

 Most insurance policies include liability, collision, and comprehensive coverage.
 Let’s break that down further.